 IN THE SPIRIT Contemporary Native Arts

-Announcing the 2019 IN THE SPIRIT Artist Awards
+Announcing the 2020 IN THE SPIRIT Artist Applications

 Best in Show: Predator Cannibal, Robin Lovelace, Tlingit.
 Spirit of the Northwest: Full Circle Totem, Dan Friday.
 Lummi.
 Honoring Tradition: Little People, Carol Emarthle Douglas, Northern Arapaho.
 Honoring Innovation: Coastal Mjolnir, Earl Davis, Shoalwater Bay Indian Tribe.